Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 In some cases, the upfront and long-term costs of cloud migration may climb higher than anticipated.
 This is usually the result of insufficient research into the hidden costs of migration, which can include upskilling, labor, infrastructure transformation, data loss and recovery, and more.

 However, even the overt costs of cloud migration can financially overwhelm businesses that lack infrastructure visibility.
 This is why it’s important to conduct comprehensive pre-migration research, assessments, and planning.
+After all, managing cloud spend was the top challenge of migration cited by 84% of respondents in a recent survey.

 Migration complexity

 Businesses with complex IT architecture will also need to conduct large-scale analyses into their hardware, network, and app dependencies to combat potential interoperability and compatibility issues.
+The vaster and more complex your architecture, the harder this is to do.

 Companies may also need to execute different migration strategies for different applications.
 These must be executed in carefully planned phases.
 Underestimating the complexity of cloud migration can cause data loss, downtime, and other disruptions that impair business operations and customer satisfaction.